 Why You Should Visit New Orleans During Mardi Gras

-Mardi Gras is a fantastic experience.
-People really get into the spirit, with awesome costumes in the crowd, and a real party atmosphere pervades the city.
-And that’s not even mentioning the floats, which are truly mobile works of art.
-You can also still see a lot in New Orleans, as we did.
+Mardi Gras is one of those events that really does live up to the hype.
+People really get into the spirit, with awesome costumes in the crowd, and a real party atmosphere takes over the city.
+And that’s not even mentioning the floats, which are mobile works of art in their own right.
+You can also still see a lot of New Orleans during your visit, as we did.

 Disadvantages of Visiting New Orleans During Mardi Gras

-The other disadvantage is price, and in particular accommodation.
+The other disadvantage is price, particularly accommodation.
 A lot of people come to New Orleans for Mardi Gras, and this pushes accommodation prices through the roof.
+If you book early (six months out or more) and you’re willing to consider neighbourhoods slightly outside the core, you can still find reasonable rates; leaving it to the last minute means paying a serious premium for what’s left.

-I wouldn’t let these two things put you off experiencing Mardi Gras in New Orleans, or coming to New Orleans during Mardi Gras.
-Just be prepared for the experience!
+I wouldn’t let these two things put you off coming to New Orleans during Mardi Gras.
+Just be prepared for the experience and plan accordingly.

 How to Find Accommodation During Mardi Gras in New Orleans